awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-deploy-api-with-console.md

-# Deploy a REST API from the API Gateway Console<a name="how-to-deploy-api-with-console"></a>
+# Deploying a REST API from the API Gateway Console<a name="how-to-deploy-api-with-console"></a>

  You must have created a REST API before deploying it for the first time\.
-For more information see [Creating a REST API in Amazon API Gateway](how-to-create-api.md)\.
+For more information, see [Creating a REST API in Amazon API Gateway](how-to-create-api.md)\.

 **Topics**
 + [Deploy a REST API to a Stage](#how-to-deploy-api-console)